 Beyond Boundaries: Radical Black Experimental Music, Instructor, Course of original design, selected for the Graduate School of Arts and Sciences Teaching Scholars program, Columbia University, Spring 2019.

-Masterpieces of Western Music, Instructor, Semester-long historical survey, Columbia University, Summer 2018.
+Masterpieces of Western Music, Instructor, Semester-long historical survey, Columbia University, Summer 2018 and 2019.

 Masterpieces of Western Music, Teaching Assistant, Duties included teaching selected classes, Columbia University, Fall 2016 and Spring 2017.